-Dr. Johnson has appeared as guest conductor in Illinois, Maryland, Michigan, South Carolina and Wisconsin.
-While teaching in higher education, he has conducted over thirty all-county and regional high school festivals and intercollegiate band performances.
+Dr. Johnson has also appeared as guest conductor in Illinois, Maryland, Michigan, South Carolina and Wisconsin.
+He has conducted over thirty all-county, regional high school festivals and intercollegiate band performances.
 He continues to maintain an extensive schedule as clinician, adjudicator and consultant in the fine arts.

 While traveling throughout Europe in 1996, he was invited to present at the Ferenc Liszt Academy in Budapest, Hungary during his weeklong research visit to the National Széchényi Library.
 His interaction with composers Kamillo Lenvay and Frigyes Hidas also produced a concerto for solo Euphonium and Band.
 Other research travel has taken him to Genoa, Lucca, Milan, Pisa and Turin visiting with conservatory administration and touring the famed Giuseppe Verdi Conservatory and a backstage walk-through with performers of Teatro alla Scala.
 In Cremona, he spent a week visiting with noted Italian wind historian Giovanni Ligassachi, while conducting research at the Biblioteca Statale di Cremona and touring the Museo del Violino.